heremaps/xyz-showcase/README.md

 To learn more about HERE XYZ, take a look at the [official website](https://explore.xyz.here.com) or [documentation](https://here.xyz).

+If you would like to contribute your project, please make sure it complies with the [contributing guidelines](https://github.com/heremaps/xyz-showcase/blob/master/CONTRIBUTING.md).

 ## Maps

 ### Chicago Bike Routes